 As Seth stated in the interview above, “The Financial Health Network does an annual Pulse report, and it showed that for the first time in five years, the financial health of Americans actually decreased.”
 And that’s not even including the fact that corporations across a range of industries have laid off tens of thousands of workers in the last few weeks as earnings have slowed and executives foresee economic turbulence on the horizon in 2023.
 On November 9, Facebook’s parent Meta laid off 13 percent of its staff while Twitter, under the tumultuous control of new owner Elon Musk, slashed half its staff, then asked some to return when it claimed they were laid off “by mistake.”
 Such developments directly affect American workers’ financial lives and stress levels, and taking into account many economists and executives’ worries, it couldn’t come at a worse time.

-That’s why a financially-healthy and economically stabilizing force like small dollar loans and credit unions’ relationship with them is so important.
+That’s why a financially healthy and economically stabilizing force like small dollar loans and credit unions’ relationship with them is so important.
+They are a reputable financial tool within credit unions that Mr. Brickman wanted to share with Fox Business’s national audience in the pursuit of mass awareness for responsible methods of financial inclusion in the mainstream financial system.
 By partnering with fintech like QCash CUSO, credit unions can show why, as Seth states above, “getting (consumers) out of predatory lending is so important.”
 By helping to get them out of the predatory payday lending culture of roll-over loans, abusive fees, and overall financial uncertainty, your credit union allows the consumer to realize what real access means while providing a stable financial environment through accessibility, trust, and eventual long-term loyalty.

 Featuring a truly accessible and affordable financial product like QCash CUSO into your credit union core, you enable your members to experience “people helping people” in its truest form.
 Whether they’re home struggling with more month than money or stuck on the side of the freeway knowing they can’t pay for the tow truck, much less the car repair, with QCash they won’t have to tap into and damage “their credit and their savings to actually pay for the essentials; food, fuel, and rent,” as Maria categorized it.